Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 Internal Knowledge Base

 Deploying a knowledge base for internal use allows your support teams to be more productive and efficient.
 Different researches have shown employees spent most of their productive time seeking desired information.
-By creating a knowledge base, you are centralizing all your information in one place and your employees now know where to look for information when they are in need.
+By creating an internal knowledge base, you are centralizing all your information in one place and your employees now know where to look for information when they are in need.
 For instance, a support executive can reduce customer response time by easily locating the information from a centralized repository.
 All departments will update the information at a central place and it will guarantee the consistency of information.
 Below are a few features of setting up an internal knowledge base for employees:

 - Building Collaboration Among Teams: If you are a global firm with teams widely spread, creating a cloud-based internal knowledge management platform helps greatly.
 All teams can come together to share their knowledge and experiences on a single platform.
 This enriches the knowledge base, while also assisting teams in gaining insights from across departments.